eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-28_a-crypto-night-with-mutton-hot-pot-meeting-steemians-from-hong-kong.md

 - - -

-This page is synchronized from the post: [A crypto night with mutton hot pot - meeting Steemians from Hong Kong](https://steemit.com/@deanliu/a-crypto-night-with-mutton-hot-pot-meeting-steemians-from-hong-kong)
+This page is synchronized from the post: ['A crypto night with mutton hot pot - meeting Steemians from Hong Kong'](https://steemit.com/@deanliu/a-crypto-night-with-mutton-hot-pot-meeting-steemians-from-hong-kong)